7am - 1pm: December 24th

 How do I prevent my dog from getting kennel cough?

 Vaccinating your dog with the Bordetella vaccine can help reduce their risk.
-However, be aware that your dog can still contract the Kennel Cough virus even if he or she has been vaccinated.
+However, be aware that your dog can still contract the Canine Cough virus even if he or she has been vaccinated.
 There are many strains and mutations of the virus, making it a hit or miss whether the vaccine used on your dog will be the right one for the strain with which your dog comes in contact with.
 This is similar to the “flu shot” for people; each year a vaccine is developed based on which strain(s) are suspected to be most prevalent.
 Simply put, having the flu shot does not guarantee you won’t get the flu and when your dog has a Bordetella vaccination it doesn’t guaranteed he or she won’t get kennel cough.
 A strong immune system is best defense against viruses.
 This is why several dogs could be exposed to the kennel cough virus but only one may actually contract it.